- KAWAGUTI & PARTNERS Home>

 In case 2, the patent claims a use of Compounds A, B and C for viral infections treatment.
 In this case, the patent cannot be extended based on the second approval because the indication specified in the approval is cancer treatment and therefore irrelevant to the claimed use in the patent.
 However, the patent may be extended based on the first and third approvals because of the difference in the active ingredient between them.

 In case 3, the patent may not be extended based on the first and third approvals in view of the difference between the specified use in the patent and indications in the approvals.
-In case 4, the patent may only be extended based on the third approval because the patent does not claim Compound A.

 In this connection, the relationship between the indications of anti-viral and anti-HIV should be considered.
 Under the Japanese Law and Rules, if the first approval is directed to the anti-viral (generic concept) and the second approval is directed to the anti-HIV (species), the patent may not be extended based on the second approval.